OpenBazaar/smart-contracts/contracts/escrow/EscrowSpec.md

 When a buyer and seller have agreed on a product and a price, the buyer sends their funds to an escrow address, which is a 2-of-3 multisig address with one key controlled by the buyer, one key controlled by the seller, and one key controlled by a moderator that has been agreed upon by both the buyer and the seller.

+**IMPORTANT:** This contract requires _signatures_ in order to release funds from escrow.
+Contracts cannot create signatures corresponding to their own addresses.
+Therefore, you SHOULD NOT pass a contract address for the `buyer`, `seller`, or `moderator`.
+Doing so could make it impossible for your funds to be released from escrow.

 On the "happy path", the seller delivers the goods, then the buyer releases the funds to the seller (with the buyer and seller signing the payout txn from the escrow address).

 In the event that the seller does not deliver the goods as promised, the buyer pleads their case to the moderator, and the buyer & moderator can send the funds from escrow back to the buyer.